Whether you’re feeding a crowd or planning a quiet book club, you’ll want to bookmark these easy appetizer recipes.

 Serve with breadsticks, crackers, or garlic toast.

-Three ingredients and five minutes?
+Three ingredients and 5 minutes?
 Talk about easy appetizers!

-I don’t know anyone that can resist a creamy, cheesy dip.
+I don’t know anyone that can resist a rich, cheesy dip.
 It’s full of Hormel chili, so you know it’s bursting with flavor.

 I love the cream cheese base, too, for added creaminess.
-If you want it spicy, go ahead and throw in some chopped jalapeños.
+If you want it spicy, throw in some chopped jalapeños, as well.

-Another super simple, three-ingredient dip you can whip up in minutes, this one is loaded with crumbled sausage and tomatoes.
+Here’s another super simple, three-ingredient dip you can whip up in minutes.
+This one is loaded with crumbled sausage and tomatoes.